-All Saints CE Primary School's Christian Values are embedded throughout our school and we are committed to providing high quality Personal, Social and Health Education (PSHE) lessons.
-We have regular PSHE lessons for all children including lessons about friendship, internet safety and bullying.
-Our Year 6 Advocates regularly meet with teaching staff with the opportunity to offer suggestions for new ideas and initiatives in school.
-Children's views are sought, through the Year 6 Advocates and from all children during circle time and PSHE sessions in class.
+North Rigton Church of England Primary School's Christian Values are embedded throughout our school and we are committed to providing high quality Personal, Social and Health Education(PSHE) lessons.
+We have regular PSHE lessons for all children including lessons about bullying.
+We have an active school council so that children can offer suggestions and highlight problems.
+Children's views are sought, through the school council and from all children during circle time and PHSE sessions in class.